Jagbir Singh

 Jagbir Singh (born 20 February 1965) the former Indian field hockey Centre Forward represented India in two Olympics (1988 & 1992), 1990 World Cup and was a leading light of the Indian team in all the major tournaments, for a decade, from 1985–95, including two Asian Games (1986 & 1990), the 1989 Asia Cup & Champions trophy.

 He was awarded the Arjuna Award for hockey by the Government of India in 1990, "Laxman Award" in 2004 & highest civilian samman "Yash Bharti Award" for the year 2015–16 by the (Government of Uttar Pradesh).
 In March 2017, the Ministry of Youth Affairs and Sports, Government of India, appointed him as the national observer for hockey.

 Early life and education

-Jagbir was born into a Sikh family in Agra in, Uttar Pradesh, his father Darshan Singh Khanuja also played hockey and organised the all-India Dhyan Chand tournament in the city.
+Jagbir was born into a Sikh family in Agra in, Uttar Pradesh, his father Darshan Singh also played hockey and organised the all-India Dhyan Chand tournament in the city.
 He is an alumnus of the Guru Gobind Singh Sports College, Lucknow.